Manoir Industries: Manufacturing process

-The Petrochemical and Nuclear BU with the Pîtres, Burton-on-Trent, Yantai and Chennai plants offer high technology components to withstand high temperatures.
-The Excellence center, based in Pîtres and historical innovator of high temperature alloys, guarantees the process and quality for Manoir's Petrochemical plants.
+The Petrochemical and Nuclear BU with the Pîtres, Burton-on-Trent, Yantai and Chennai plants offer components to withstand high temperatures.
+The Excellence center, based in Pîtres, guarantees the process and quality for Manoir's Petrochemical plants.

 The Manoir Forging Solutions with the Bouzonville forging plant and Manoir Engrenages provide all the closed-die, extrusion, gear grinding and cutting, machining and control processes for parts operating under severe conditions (nuclear, defense, oil & gas, mine, civil engineering, transport (heavy weight trucks and railways components), tractors and aerospace).